-OpenAPI v3.1 · 212 objects · live response sample · Postman-ready
+OpenAPI v3.1 · hundreds of objects · live response sample · Postman-ready

+The day-to-day cost of a closed platform is simple: your team exports spreadsheets and re-enters data, every week, forever.
 A closed data model is how legacy vendors keep customers.
 Limited APIs, undocumented fields, integrations only via the vendor’s own services team, extra charges for every connection.
 Buyers find out after signature: the platform that promised “integrations” can’t actually expose the field they need.

 Every Salesforce object Thynk uses is published.
 Every field is documented.
 The OpenAPI specification is public.
 The Postman collection is public.
 Middleware compatibility (MuleSoft, Boomi) is standard.
 Your BI team queries the same data your sales team reads.
-Your integration team builds against the same spec the platform team built against.
+Your integration team builds against the same specification the platform team built against.

 And because the platform is Salesforce-native, you inherit Salesforce’s entire integration ecosystem: AppExchange (5,000+ certified apps), Mulesoft Composer, Boomi, the AppExchange security review process, and Salesforce’s three releases per year – automatically applied.